godatadriven/godatadriven-blog/content/convert-chararray-user-ids-to-integer-pig.md

 Date: 2014-01-06 14:00
 Slug: convert-chararray-user-ids-to-integer-pig
 Author: Giovanni Lanzani
-Excerpt: Pig offers an incredibly nice built in function to assign row IDs to data
+Excerpt: Pig offers an incredibly nice built in function to assign row IDs to data.
+This can be used for a variety of different tasks.
+In this blog post we present a concise example in which we show how, in preparing a dataset for Mahout, we assign a unique, integer, ID to our data with a nice twist: the row ID needs not to be unique!
 Template: article

 In [a previous
 article](|filename|monotonically-increasing-row-ids-with-mapredu.md), Friso
 explained how to monotonically increase row IDs with MapReduce.
-If you read the article (whose markdown version sports some 1700 words) you may have noticed that the process it's not straightforward.
+If you read the article (for which the markdown version sports some 1700 words) you may have noticed that the process is not exactly straightforward.
 Thankfully [pig](http://pig.apache.org), from version 0.11, introduced the [`RANK`](http://pig.apache.org/docs/r0.12.0/basic.html#rank) function which allows to do the same in pig with only a handful of lines of code.

+The basic usage of `RANK` is as simple as typing:

+    :::pig
+    score = LOAD '/path/to/my/file' AS (object_id:int, score:float);

+    new_score = RANK score;

+Using the `RANK` function adds to `new_score` a new column with respect to `score`, containing a unique integer per row.

 The usefulness of the `RANK` function doesn't end here though.
 Let's imagine we need to use the